rogerGunis/ebaykleinanzeigenautomator/README.md

 * Import active and not yet existing small ads from your harddisk to the site
 * Import all small ads from your harddisk to the site

 You have to provide your account credentials (will not be stored in any way).
-Stores small ad information in human-readable JSON format on your harddisk.
+Small ad information is stored in human-readable JSON format on your harddisk (see `/data` directory).

 Account and small ad data are handled separately.
 Thus it is possible to import data from one account into another.